ivanvorobei/SPLarkController/README.md

 # SPLarkController

-Make **settings** for application.
-You can add buttons and switches.
+Make **settings screen** for application.
+You can add **buttons and switches**.
 The amount cells is not limited.
 You can start using project with just two lines of code and easy customisation.
 You can download example app [Code - Learn Swift & Design](https://itunes.apple.com/app/id1453325619) from AppStore.

+### Preview

 <img src="https://github.com/IvanVorobei/SPLarkController/blob/master/Resources/Preview.gif" width="440">